Matt Smith (footballer, born 1989): Leeds United

 On 10 June 2013, Smith signed a two-year contract with Championship club Leeds United after turning down a new contract with Oldham Athletic.
 He made his Leeds United debut as a substitute in the opening game of the season against Brighton & Hove Albion on 3 August, assisting Luke Murphy's 94th-minute winner in Leeds' 2–1 win.
-Smith scored his first goal for Leeds soon after on 27 August 2013 against Doncaster Rovers in their 3–1 League Cup second round win.
+Smith scored his first goal for Leeds soon after on 27 August against Doncaster Rovers in their 3–1 League Cup second round win.
 He followed this up with goals in the league against Burnley, Birmingham City, Huddersfield Town, Watford, Doncaster and Blackburn Rovers.
-However, on 11 January Smith was sent off for violent conduct just two minutes after coming on as substitute in a 6–0 defeat against Sheffield Wednesday, for which he received a three-game ban.
+However, on 11 January 2014 Smith was sent off for violent conduct just two minutes after coming on as substitute in a 6–0 defeat against Sheffield Wednesday, for which he received a three-game ban.

-On 15 January, Smith announced he was unfazed by transfer speculation linking him with a move to Premier League side Crystal Palace.
 He finished the 2013–14 season with 13 goals in all competitions.

 On 11 July, whilst on pre-season camp in Italy, he scored six goals in a friendly against Italian side FC Gherdeina.
 On 18 August, at the start of the 2014–15 season and following a successful debut year at the club, Smith signed a new three-year contract.
 One week later, he scored his first goal of the season against Bradford City in the League Cup, opening the scoring in a 2–1 defeat.
 The following week, on the final day of the transfer window, Smith was sold to Fulham.